przmrvn/Steel-Industry-EDA-and-Modeling-Project/README.md

 # Steel-Industry-EDA-and-Modeling-Project
 This a portfolio project wherein I deep dive and apply machine learning through the Steel Industry Energy Consumption dataset posted in kaggle.
-Most of the code was done in Jupyter Notebook.
+You can use the .py version to view the code and the .ipynb to view the whole project.

 Reference: